 Coating and fasteners: 1 lb

-Mean Mother, Superwinch, ComeUp or one of the Engo winches and any other similarly styled winches that have a removable solenoid/control box will work quite well.
+Warn, Smittybilt, Mean Mother, Superwinch, ComeUp or any other similarly styled winches that have a low profile or a removable solenoid/control box will work quite well.
 Pay attention to the control cable port orientation on your selected winch.
 If it's pointed straight up, for example, you won't be able to get a control cable connected without opening the hood or adding an extension cable and mounting it in the grille or somewhere accessible.
+Winches that enable side mounting the control box work well.

 We are also finding that some winches with integrated solenoids can and will fit.
 Something like the Warn Zeon 10S fits, snug, but it fits.
 Depending on the year of your FJ the A/C line might be routed in a fashion that could interfere with the rearmost portion of the solenoid.

 As you can see the Zeon is 10.52" tall but still fits.
-The Viper Elite is 10" tall and 4" narrower at 20.5" wide so it should fit as well vertically but is a bit deeper and is untested.
-2010+ FJ's route the AC line differently and will hit the solenoid on the Elite.
+2010+ FJ's route the AC line differently and will hit the solenoid on some integrated winches.
 The center brace behind the grille will interfere with the Elite as well.
 Some have made it work by trimming the brace.
 As a rule of thumb we suggest using a removable/remote solenoid style winch on FJ Cruisers and Tacomas.